On the unusual Stokes shift in the smallest PPE dendrimer building block: Role of the vibronic symmetry on the band origin?: Results and discussion

 \Cref{fig:profiles_all} shows the adiabatic energies of states S\textsubscript{1} and S\textsubscript{2} from \textit{ab initio} calculations and the potential energy profiles computed with the latter optimized parameters.
 The profiles for modes 81 and 88 are analogous.
 Displacements along these A\textsubscript{1} normal modes lead to neither even nor odd potential energy surfaces with respect to the associated A\textsubscript{1} coordinates.
 These displacements preserve the C\textsubscript{2v} geometry and thus the delocalized quasi-diabatic electronic states (based on symmetry labelling) maintain their nature.
 Thus, we can assign \textit{ab initio} adiabatic energies ($E(\text{S\textsubscript{1,2}})$ symbol \textbf{+} in \cref{fig:profiles_all}, a and b) directly to the diabatic potentials ($E^{(1)}=E(\text{A\textsubscript{1}})$ and $E^{(2)}=E(\text{B\textsubscript{2}})$) of the LVC model.

 Note that displacements along the normal mode 81 lift more efficiently the degeneracy than along 88, which is consistent with the fact that the gradient difference vector \textbf{GD} overlaps more with the direction associated to the normal mode 81 than 88.
-This assignment is not so simple for the profile along the mode 87, where there are two relevant quasi-diabatic representations.
-For mode 87, the eigenvalues of the LVC model Hamiltonian are directly fitted to the adiabatic energies from \textit{ab initio} calculations.
-Thus, the symmetry-labelled quasi-diabatic representation is not necessarily the most relevant for comparison with the \textit{ab initio} calculations.
-A more relevant representation is the localized representation fitting left and right wells to the S\textsubscript{1} potential energy surface, which is obtained through half-sum and difference of the symmetry-labelled quasi-diabatic states.\cite{ho_diabatic_2019}
+The double-well shape of S\textsubscript{1} profile along mode 87 reflects the effect of the antisymmetrical coupling along the \textbf{DC} between the delocalized diabatic states.
+This implies that for mode 87, the eigenvalues of the LVC model Hamiltonian are directly fitted to the adiabatic energies from \textit{ab initio} calculations.

 Finally, these parameters give a three-dimensional picture in the vicinity of the MECI, with exact description of the MECI (starting point of our calculations) and accurate description of the minima in the first electronic excited state.
 In \cref{fig:contours_all}, we give the LVC model PESs of the first two electronic excited states in the planes (87,81), (87,88), and (81,88).
 The minima of S\textsubscript{1} are correctly reproduced, with $E=\SI{4.21}{\electronvolt}$ which is in a good agreement with the \textit{ab initio} calculations ($E=\SI{4.12}{\electronvolt}$).
 The deviation from the \textit{ab initio} optimized minima of S\textsubscript{1} is reasonable considering the following: (i) the starting point for the rigid scans is a MECI and not one of the optimized minima, and (ii) the explored space is only a restricted three-dimensional subspace within all possible molecular geometries.
 The positions of the minima are consistent with the shift vector, given in \cref{sec:duschinsky}, with two equivalent minima with respect to the non-totally symmetric coordinate 87.
 The positions are also in good agreement for the totally symmetric coordinates 81 and 88, with the minima being in the positive region of 81 (quinoidal elongation) and negative region of 88 (acetylenic elongation).
 The comparison of the critical points energy in the \textit{ab initio} PES and in the parameterized PES is summarized in \cref{tab:critical_points_pes}.
 The most important deviation is found for the vertical transition energies and for the minimum of the S\textsubscript{1} state.